Frequently Asked Questions

 Included in the per-person price is all the crockery, cutlery, food service staff and the buffet tables and tablecloths.

 For catering we arrive on site about one hour prior to your arranged eating time.
 For BBQ Catering we arrive on site up to two and a half hours prior to your eating time.
 For suppers or afternoon teas we arrive as close to your eating time as possible.

 The number of staff we have is directly dependant on your menu requirements and the number of guests.

-Not usually We can for an additional cost again to arrange for a set-up team.
-For those who want the cutlery on the tables you are more than welcome to pick them up from our place in the morning or even the day before.
+For an additional cost again to arrange for a set-up team.
+For those who want the cutlery on the tables you are more than welcome to pick them up from our base in the morning or even the day before.

 Yes, after each course our staff will clear all the plates from the guest tables.